uptonking/note4yaoo/dev/lib-fwk-lit-html-dev.md

   - I'm wondering how, since we don't pre-compile lit templates, are they still efficient?
 - lit-html prepares templates the first time they're rendered, not every execution.
   - The preparation step records where the expressions are in the DOM so that on the changing expressions are ever updated.
 # roadmap
 - [Reactive controller adapters for other frameworks](https://github.com/Polymer/lit-html/issues/1682)
   - We would like to enable a framework-agnostic subset of reactive controller to work across frameworks.
 # pieces
 - The primary drawback of lit-html to me is that it doesn't seem to work with Typescript as well as JSX does (specifically for custom component props)
   - This is the territory of linting/IDE plugins, as popularity picks up these things will come as well.
 But you're right today there is more for JSX.
   - I usually only create a web component for the view and then create functions that return a template for the components
+# discuss-vdom
+- ##

+- ##

+- ## 📝 [[design-doc] How lit-html works_202306](https://github.com/lit/lit/pull/3931/commits/7f4aad3b3cb03eb334536441c4a2957639fe0b3c)
+- Comparison to Virtual DOM
+- lit-html is comparable in many ways to virtual-DOM (VDOM) approaches, but it works without storing a separate representation of the DOM in memory, or computing DOM diffs like virtual-DOM libraries must do.
+- Where VDOMs work at the level of the DOM representation of a UI, lit-html works at the _value_ level.
+- lit-html UIs are values, like VDOM, but instead of each DOM node being represented as a single value, the DOM structure is represented by a reference to a template.
+- lit-html only tracks the tree of dynamic values (called `Parts` ) that is more sparse than the associated DOM tree, so traversing dynamic values when necessary is faster.

 # discuss